 Anyway, until you go through an emotionally draining parting of the ways, as I did in the autumn of 1984, you don’t realise just how many songs out there are about this very subject.
 Lyrics, hitherto not really listened to, suddenly play out exactly what you are going through and cut like a knife whenever they come on the radio.
 I don’t know if I was unlucky but during that period the charts seemed to be full of such songs.
 It all started off with John Waite and his heart-wrenching song Missing You and then led on to Jim Diamond‘s I Should Have Known Better.

-For me though, the one that caused the most distress was Louise by The Human League.
+For me however, the one that caused the most distress was Louise by The Human League.
 I have always loved The Human League, not least because of their sheer “Northern-ness”.
 Phil Oakey, their lead singer, sported the androgynous look favoured by the synthpop bands of the day and his asymmetrical hairstyle must have cut a dash in the nightclubs of Sheffield before he joined the band, but when you heard him speak he came across as a “reight” good northern bloke and not the artsy model you would expect.
 When the girls, Joanne and Susan, were “emergency-recruited” to fulfill the band’s touring commitments, the line-up we are most familiar with was complete.
 (Of course it has become part of pop folklore that the girls were at the time still at school and on a night out when they were spotted by Phil.
 After having a discussion with their parents they were allowed to join the band and go on tour, but had to return to school afterwards!)

 Louise by The Human League: